vakarpus/workshop-notebooks/README.md

 14. Clone git repository to your local machine using "git clone git@github.com:vakarpus/workshop-notebooks.git" and try running local python script handwriting.py (modify subscription key in *key.py* beforehand).
 15. Experiment with other Microsoft Cognitive Services.

+Do you want to run more notebooks and Cognitive Services?
+Check [this](https://notebooks.azure.com/shana/libraries/demos) out!
+(Thank you, Shana Matthews!!!)

 ## Azure Cloud Overview
 The Azure cloud is huge (so that’s why they call it the cloud!) and the vast service catalog may appear daunting at first.
 It doesn’t have to be!